What is deferring and why would I?

 - Between the date you defer your PEBB retiree insurance coverage and the start date of a qualified coverage, and

-- Between each qualified coverage.
+- Between each period of qualified coverages during the deferral period.

 We encourage you to collect proof of coverage annually and keep a file to provide to the PEBB Program in the event you want to return in the future.